Overview of District of Columbia Taxes

 D.C. income tax rates apply to taxable income.
 This is derived from federal adjusted gross income (AGI), which includes salaries, wages, interest, dividends, capital gains (described in further detail below), rental income and royalties.
-However, a number of adjustments can be made to that total to reduce taxable income, as can deductions and exemptions.
+However, a number of adjustments can be made to that total to reduce taxable income.

 For example, part-year residents can subtract income earned while they were not living in D.C.
 Any Social Security income that is taxed federally can also be subtracted, as can interest from U.S. debt obligations, long-term care insurance premiums and contributions to D.C.
-College Savings Plans (up to $4000 for single filer or $8000 for joint filers).
+College Savings Plans (up to $4,000 for single filers or $8,000 for joint filers).

 After adjustments have been made, you can apply deductions.
-The standard deduction in D.C. for the 2017 tax year is $5,650.
-Married couples filing jointly can claim a standard deduction of $10,275 and those filing as a head of household have a deduction of $7,800.
-You can also claim itemized deductions in D.C.
+The standard deduction in D.C. for the 2020 tax year is $12,400.
+Married couples filing jointly can claim a standard deduction of $24,800.
+As an alternative, you can also claim itemized deductions in D.C.
 These are equal to the total of your federal itemized deductions, less the amount you claimed for either the state and local income tax deduction or the state and local general sales tax deduction.

 Washington, D.C.
 Tax Credits

 Once you have calculated your income tax in D.C., you may be eligible for a number of credits that will reduce your income taxes owed.
 Credits for individual taxpayers in D.C. include: